stellar-deprecated/docs/guides/concepts/fees.md

 The Stellar network imposes small fees on transactions and minimum balances on accounts in order to prevent people from overtaxing the network and to aid in prioritization.

-There are two fundamental values used to calculate fees:
+There are two special values used to calculate fees:

 1. The **base fee** (100 stroops) is used in transaction fees.
 2. The **base reserve** (10 XLM) is used in minimum account balances.